Salford, Manchester and Northwich, Cheshire

 Our Training package is designed to prepare you for the DVSA Instructor Assessment which takes place at Cardington, Bedford, for both the CBT and DAS qualification.

-Our unique approach with a Learn as you Earn training option ensures a very high 1st time pass rate.
-This works by committing and investing in our 10 day course, approx 50% of the way through the instructor training course we issue you with a CBT Down Trained Badge and you start conducting CBT whilst earning and under the close observation of RJH.
+Our unique approach with a Learn as you Earn training option ensures a very high 1st time Cardington pass rate.
+This works by committing and investing in our 10 day course, approx 50% of the way through the instructor training course (dependant on the individual) we can issue you with a CBT Down Trained Badge and you start conducting CBT whilst earning and under the close observation of RJH.
 This enables you to gain valuable experience of conducting CBT’s and ensures a better Cardington pass rate.
 Also this option means you get your initial investement back.

 Benefits of the RJH Training Package: